-Previous studies have found that integrating ICT in science classes is effective (Kubiatko, 2010; Kubiatko & Vlckova, 2010; Delen & Bulut, 2011; Luu & Freeman, 2011; Ziden et al., 2011).
-Specifically, the use of ICT has increased the interest of high school students in science.
-Similar findings were reported in elementary schools (Luu & Freeman, 2011; Ziden et al., 2011).
-In addition, a study comparing an experimental group that studied science using ICT and a control group that studied science by traditional means found that integrating ICT in learning not only improved students' attitudes towards the material studied and science in general but also improved their achievement (Zucker et al., 2008; Ziden et al., 2011).

-To provide more information on the relationships between integrating ICT in learning and student academic achievement in general, and student science performance in particular, it is necessary to investigate quite several influential factors (Huang et al., 2021).
-For example, many studies found that motivational beliefs are strong predictors of student self-regulation in science learning.
-Students with high motivation in learning science had a more positive attitude towards science and were more successful in learning science.
-(Velayutham, Aldridge, & Fraser, 2012; Liang & Chang, 2014).
-The process of using ICT to obtain information itself can be enjoyable in itself and therefore, the need for external and internal rewards is diminished (Gottlieb et al., 2013).
+To provide more information on the relationships between integrating ICT in learning and academic achievement in general, and science performance in particular, it is necessary to investigate several influential factors (Huang et al., 2021).
+For example, it is self-evident that motivational beliefs would be strong predictors of student self-regulation in science learning.
+Students with high motivation in learning science are more likely to have a positive attitude towards science and were more successful in learning science.
+The process of using ICT to obtain information itself can be enjoyable in itself and therefore, the need for external and internal rewards is diminished.

-The Israeli context
+Chiao & Chiu (2018) found a positive relationship between ICT use and student academic achievement in deprived socioeconomic contexts while Park and Weng (2020) conducted a study that points out that student achievement depends on family income and student ability to work with ICT.
+In the light of this and of the positive impacts noted by ICT scholars reviewed above, we conducted a study on the effectiveness of integrating ICT in science classes for disadvantaged minority students at public elementary schools in Israel.

+Specifically, we examine the effect of integrating ICT on student motivation, sense of self-efficacy, achievement, and collaboration.
+The focus on minority, Arabic-speaking, disadvantaged students stems from two principal concerns: first, the scarcity of research in this area (Nachmias et al., 2010), and, second, their underperformance (Abu-Asaba, 2007).
+In this study, we examine the effectiveness of the Ministry of Education ICT project, based on four dimensions defined by the Israeli Ministry of Education: motivation, self-efficacy, academic achievement, and student collaboration.

+The Israeli Ministry of Education introduced a new educational initiative aimed at integrating ICT into the classroom: "Adapting the Education System to the 21st Century" (Ministry of Education, 2011).
+The aim of this initiative is the integration of ICT in teaching as a key aspect of the education system in the 21st century, alongside information and communication literacy, critical thinking, problem-solving, and communication sharing and teamwork.
+The goals of the initiative are to develop student motivation, collaboration in learning, self-efficacy, and to improve student achievement.

-that-In Israel, two local initiatives integrate ICT in science classes: the “Laptop for Every Student Project” and the “Classroom Computer Student and Teacher Project.”
-(Vorgan, 2010).
-As part of these initiatives, science teaching is conducted through animated videos (Paz & Slint, 2010).
+In Israel, two local initiatives integrate ICT in science classes: the “Laptop for Every Student Project” and the “Classroom Computer Student and Teacher Project.”
+As part of these initiatives, science teaching is conducted through animated videos.
 For example, videos are used to teach “Earth and the Universe” in elementary school and “Materials and their Properties” in middle school (Klein, 2011).

-While research on the effectiveness on ICT integration in science classes in Israel is scarce, studies on integrating ICT in classes in general have been conducted more frequently (Brandes & Strauss, 2013).
-In a study examining high school teachers’ and students’ attitudes toward a program teaching biology using computers in Israel, both teachers and students identified with the program’s goals for integrating ICT into life science teaching (Shemesh et al., 2008).
+While research on ICT integration in science classes in Israel is lacking, studies on integrating ICT in classes in general have been conducted more frequently (Brandes & Strauss, 2013).
 Although many initiatives at both the national and local levels have been implemented to promote ICT integration in the classroom, the incorporation of new technologies into the education system has not kept pace with technological developments.
-Furthermore, the current gap between the possibilities afforded by ICT and its actual uses is significant, and the state of the infrastructure and students’ levels of access to computers and the internet in schools are still very limited (Vorgan, 2010).
+Furthermore, the current gap between the possibilities afforded by ICT and its actual uses is significant, and the state of the infrastructure and students’ levels of access to computers and the internet in schools are still very limited.